Changing Your Major

 How will I know what major would be a good fit for me?

-Taking the free FOCUS online assessment can help you explore areas of interest through tests focused on your values, interests, personality, and skills.
+Taking the free the Career Coach online assessment can help you explore areas of interest through tests focused on your values, interests, personality, and skills.
 The assessment will suggest careers and MVCC majors that might be a good fit for you based on your responses.
 You can create a profile and save your results so that you can revisit them with an advisor or career counselor.

 How can I learn more about a specific major?

 Talk to students in the major that interests you to learn about their experiences.
 Some questions to ask might be:

 - What do you like about this major?